 Journal access If you have online access to academic journals the full published 2011 paper may be downloaded here:

 Access to the final draft of the 2011 paper Alternatively, I have linked to this post the final draft of the 2011 paper, accepted for publication, after review.
 Please click on this link:

 How studying organizational change lost its way (Hughes, 2022)

 A decade later in a Special Issue of Human Relations on organizational change failure the 70 per cent failure statistic was still being cited.
 More troublingly my 2011 paper was now cited in support of the belief of the guest editors (Schwarz et al, 2021) that organizational change tends to fail.
 For example:

 Page 160 – Central to this outlook is that organizational research has long been concerned with the features of and mechanisms for how organizations change, while at the same time acknowledging separately that large-scale organizational changes tend to fail (Hughes, 2011).

 Page 167 – We do so recognizing that, even though the majority of change initiatives fail in some way (Hughes, 2011), there is perpetual interest in successful firms and success stories (Bledow et al., 2017).

 For the avoidance of doubt, I never generalized in 2011 that change tends to fail.
-I never would make such a sweeping generalization given that organizational changes are highly context dependent with outcomes being very dynamic.
-Either ‘fail’ or ‘succeed’ dualisms miss the subtleties of elements of both failure and success in any organizational change.
+I never would make such a sweeping generalization given that organizational changes are highly context dependent and outcomes very dynamic.
+An either ‘fail’ or ‘succeed’ dualism misses the subtleties and processes of both failure and success in any organizational change.